abhriyaroy/WallR2.0/README.md

  ### Unsplash API

-   The <a href="https://unsplash.com/developers">Unsplash API</a> is a modern JSON API that surfaces all of the info required for displaying various wallpapers to the users.
+   The <a href="https://unsplash.com/developers">Unsplash API</a> is a modern JSON API that surfaces all of the info required for displaying various wallpapers to the users.<br>

-   The `JSON` response obtained from the `Unsplash API` using [Retrofit](#retrofit), is trimmed down to the following model :<br>
+   The `JSON` response obtained from the `Unsplash API` using [Retrofit](#retrofit), is trimmed down to the following data model :<br>

    <p align="center"><img src="https://i.imgur.com/zNQgcMn.png"></p>